-When it comes to image data collected from devices around the world, it is realistic to assume there may be different \textit{domains} resulting from the several acquisition devices, light and weather conditions, noise, viewpoints, and so on.
+{\textit{\textbf{{Domain Generalization.}}}} When it comes to image data collected from devices around the world, it is realistic to assume there may be different \textit{domains} resulting from the several acquisition devices, light, weather conditions, noise, or viewpoints.
 With the rising development of FL and the privacy concerns, the problem of Domain Generalization (DG) \cite{blanchard2011generalizing} in a federated setting becomes crucial.
-DG aims to learn a domain-agnostic model capable of satisfying performances on unseen domains, and its application to federated scenarios is still a poorly studied field. \cite{liu2021feddg,tian2021privacy} focus on domain shifts deriving from equipment in the medical field, while \cite{fantauzzo2022feddrive} analyzes the effects of changing landscapes and weather conditions in the setting of autonomous driving.
-To show the generalization capabilities of our approach, we study the model's ability to generalize to unseen domains both in classification and SS tasks.
+DG aims to learn a domain-agnostic model capable of satisfying performances on unseen domains, and its application to federated scenarios is still poorly studied.
+For instance, \cite{liu2021feddg,tian2021privacy} focus on domain shifts deriving from equipment in the medical field, while \cite{fantauzzo2022feddrive} analyzes the effects of changing landscapes and weather conditions in the setting of autonomous driving.
+We show that our approach improves generalization to unseen domains both in classification and SS tasks.